mrchrisster/MiSTer_SAM/README.md

 ## Installation

 - The easiest way to install SAM is launch `update_all.sh` menu, select "0 Misc" and select "Mister SAM files".
 After running update_all, you will have a file called `MiSter_SAM_on.sh` in the Scripts folder.
 Run `MiSter_SAM_on.sh` and wait until SAM is fully installed/updated.
-You can configure it from the menu by running `MiSTer_SAM_on.sh` and pushing up.
+You can configure SAM from the menu by running `MiSTer_SAM_on.sh` and pushing up.

 or

-- Copy `MiSTer_SAM_on.sh` to your MiSTer's `/media/fat/Scripts` directory - *that's it!*
+- Copy `MiSTer_SAM_on.sh` to your MiSTer's `/media/fat/Scripts` directory
 - From the main MiSTer menu navigate to **Scripts** and select **MiSTer_SAM_on.sh**.
 - **NOTE** Additional files will be downloaded automatically the first time you run `MiSTer_SAM_on.sh`.